PERFORMANCES

 We want to invite you, our cherished Madison Friends and Neighbors, out to MYArts this February to celebrate our collective brilliance - the communal beauty that we're continually creating as citizens of Madison.
 No performance is complete without an audience, but this one will not be complete without YOU <3

-Swapna Srinivasan will present a classical contemporary dance portraying our (Be)longing on stage.
-The dancers have chosen various professional opportunities for survival but the beat of rhythm is still alive within them in all music they hear.
+Swapna Srinivasan will present a classical contemporary dance portraying our (Be)Longing on stage.
+The dancers have chosen various professional opportunities for survival but the beat of rhythm is still alive within them in every music they hear.
 They are masters in different styles of Classical Indian dance but when they are together they are united as one; soulfully, mindfully, and heartfully united in the dance.
 That’s where they most Belong.

-Tania Tandias Flamenco & Spanish Dance will be performing the Colombianas, a flamenco dance showcasing the colorful Spanish fan, is light and playful with sensuous movements reminiscent of Cuban and South American dance styles.
+Tania Tandias Flamenco & Spanish Dance will be performing the Colombianas, a flamenco dance showcasing the colorful Spanish fan.
+It is light and playful with sensuous movements reminiscent of Cuban and South American dance styles.
 Flamenco dance and music made its way to the Americas and found a new home there.
 It changed by being in a new home and integrating influences from the diversity of people in Cuba, Mexico and the Basque country.
 It is a palo that was most likely originated by a famous flamenco singer in the 30's.
 This Colombianas piece is a fun and lively manifestation of a melting pot of different cultures finding community together.

 Jen Costillo, a recent transplant from the San Francisco Bay Area is creating a new work about how time and injury are the enemy of any dancer.
 Dancers explore their own relationships with them in an environment of suspense.
 The disorientation of feeling estranged from one’s own body can leave anyone, and maybe especially dancers, in an unsettled, precarious state.